Magronox/Pakman/README.md

 # Pakman
-Pakman: Parallel Genome Assembly Algorithm
+Serial implementation of Pakman: Parallel Genome Assembly Algorithm

-graph_walk.jl is the final file.
-If you run that file then you can use all the functions.
-Here's a code for a simple test
+read_data.jl can be used to run the algorithm on data.

 ```
 slen = 1000